flame-engine/flame/doc/tutorials/klondike/step5.md

 The `seed` is a common games-programming technique in any programming environment.
 Usually it allows you to start a Random Number Generator from a known point (called the seed) and give your game reproducible behavior when you are in the development and testing stage.
-Here it is used to provide exactly the same deal of the Klondike cards when the player requests that.
+Here it is used to provide exactly the same deal of the Klondike cards when the player requests `Same deal`.

 ### Introducing the new KlondikeWorld class